agalue/onmsctl/README.md

 ## Usage

-The binary contains help for all commands and subcommands by passing `-h` or `--help`.
-Everything should be self explanatory.
+The binary contains help for all commands and subcommands by using `-h` or `--help`.
+Everything should be self-explanatory.

 1. Build a requisition like you would do it with `provision.pl`: